nicokruger/byword/README.md

 Byword is built using [expressjs](https://github.com/strongloop/express) and [dependable](https://github.com/idottv/dependable), understanding these libraries or refering to their documentation is necessary.

+**I highly recommend to have a look at both of these libraries to be able to use byword.**

 Short Example
 =============